Standard Model Theory for the FCC-ee Tera-Z stage: -- construction of Mellin--Barnes integrals for two- and three-loop Z boson decays

-For planar diagrams, the \la{} method is kept, independent of the number of loops involved.
-However, we would like to make clear that in general the construction of \mb{} integrals beyond three loops results in high dimensional \mb{} integrals.
-This is a natural limitation of the \mb{} method as it is used in the AMBRE project.\footnote{For one-loop integrals, a way to reduce the number of MB-dimensions was found in \cite{Bluemlein:2017rbi,Riemann:April2018}, see section \ref{chmt}.\ref{sec-1loop}.} On top of that, both methods are not necessarily optimal, if more masses and legs are involved.
+For planar diagrams, the \la{} method is kept, independently of the number of loops involved.
+However, we would like to make clear that, in general, the construction of \mb{} integrals beyond three loops results in high-dimensional \mb{} integrals.
+This is a natural limitation of the \mb{} method, as it is used in the \ar{} project.\footnote{For one-loop integrals, a way to reduce the number of {\mbr} dimensions is given in Refs. \cite{Bluemlein:2017rbi,Riemann:April2018}, see Section \ref{chmt}.\ref{sec-1loop}.} On top of that, both methods are not necessarily optimal, if more masses and legs are involved.
 This is a bottleneck of the present automatic method.
-In special cases the final choice may depend on the particular physical problem to be solved.
-That is why the user has in addition an opportunity to improve the factorization of the $U$ and $F$ polynomials manually and can continue either with \la{} (using {\texttt{AMBREv1.3.1}) or \ga{}.
-For 2-loop non-planar instances we proceed in a fully automatic way by the \ga{} approach.
+In special cases, the final choice may depend on the particular physical problem to be solved.
+This is why the user has, in addition, an opportunity to improve the factorization of the $U$ and $F$ polynomials manually and can continue either either \la{} (using {\texttt{AMBRE} version 1.3.1) or \ga{}.
+For two-loop non-planar instances we proceed in a fully automatic way using \ga{}.
 In this case, independent of the diagram types, the $U$ polynomials are unique.
-In 3-loop cases, we divided the procedure depending on the subgraphs involved.
+In three-loop cases, we divide the procedure, depending on the subgraphs involved.